Ulysses S. Grant: Vicksburg campaign (1862–1863)

 Grant's war responsibilities included combating illegal Northern cotton trade and civilian obstruction.
 (Note: Smuggling of cotton was rampant, while the price of cotton skyrocketed.
 Grant believed the smuggling funded the Confederacy and provided them with military intelligence.)
 He had received numerous complaints about Jewish speculators in his district.
 The majority, however, of those involved in illegal trading were not Jewish.
 To help combat this, Grant required two permits, one from the Treasury and one from the Union Army, to purchase cotton.
 On December 17, 1862, Grant issued a controversial General Order No. 11, expelling "Jews, as a class", from his military district.
 After complaints, Lincoln rescinded the order on January 3, 1863.
 Grant finally ended the order on January 17.
 He later described issuing the order as one of his biggest regrets.
 (Note: In 2012, historian Jonathan D. Sarna said: "Gen. Ulysses S. Grant issued the most notorious anti-Jewish official order in American history."
 Grant made amends with the Jewish community during his presidency, appointing them to various federal positions.
 In 2017, biographer Ron Chernow said of Grant: "As we shall see, Grant as president atoned for his action in a multitude of meaningful ways.
 He was never a bigoted, hate-filled man and was haunted by his terrible action for the rest of his days.")

 On January 29, 1863, Grant assumed overall command.
 To bypass Vicksburg's guns, Grant slowly advanced his Union army south through water-logged terrain.
 The plan of attacking Vicksburg from downriver was risky because, east of the river, his army would be distanced from most of its supply lines, and would have to rely on foraging.
 On April 16, Grant ordered Admiral David Dixon Porter's gunboats south under fire from the Vicksburg batteries to meet up with troops who had marched south down the west side of the river.
-Grant ordered diversionary battles, confusing Pemberton and allowing Grant's army to move east across the Mississippi.
+Grant ordered diversionary battles, confusing Confederate commander General John C. Pemberton and allowing Grant's army to move east across the Mississippi.
 Grant's army captured Jackson.
 Advancing west, he defeated Pemberton's army at the Battle of Champion Hill on May 16, forcing their retreat into Vicksburg.

 After Grant's men assaulted the entrenchments twice, suffering severe losses, they settled in for a siege which lasted seven weeks.
 During quiet periods of the campaign, Grant would drink on occasion.
 The personal rivalry between McClernand and Grant continued until Grant removed him from command when he contravened Grant by publishing an order without permission.
 Pemberton surrendered Vicksburg to Grant on July 4, 1863.